Very Low Birth Weight

 What is very low birth weight?

-than 3 pounds, 4 ounces.
-It is very rare that babies are born this tiny.
-But the overall
+less than 3 pounds, 4 ounces (1.5 kilograms).
+It is very rare that babies are born

 What causes very low birth weight?

-and gain weight.
-Much of a baby's weight is gained during the latter part of pregnancy.
+in the mother’s uterus to grow and gain weight.
+Much of a baby's weight is gained

-who have intrauterine growth restriction are also born early.
-They are usually very
+babies who have IUGR are also born early.
+They are usually very small and physically

 Who is at risk for very low birth weight?

 A baby is more likely to be very low birth weight if he or she is premature or has

 intrauterine growth restriction.
 Other things linked to the mother can increase the